oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

      request.

 "insufficient_scope":
-:    The request requires higher privileges than provided by the
+:    The request requires higher privileges (scopes) than provided by the
-     access token.
+     scopes granted to the client and represented by the access token.
      The resource server SHOULD respond with the HTTP 403 (Forbidden) status code and MAY include the `scope` attribute with the scope necessary to access the protected resource.